Showing posts with label empathy. Show all posts

 Empathy has also been studied in animals.

-Example 1: a person high in psychopathy may have high cognitive empathy enabling the person to understand the thinking or viewpoint of another but also be low in emotional empathy, which can lead to taking advantage of another person without an awareness of their feelings.
+Example 1: A person high in psychopathy may have high cognitive empathy enabling the person to understand the thinking or viewpoint of another, but also be low in emotional empathy, which can lead to taking advantage of another person without an awareness of their feelings.

-Concepts: Cognitive empathy, Emotional Empathy
+Concepts: Cognitive empathy, Emotional Empathy Emotional contagion

 Related concepts: perspective taking, social roles, role playing